Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 With private state validation, a transaction from node 1 with a `privateFor` of `[]` is rejected and the transaction is processed only when `privateFor` contains both 1 and 2.

-In private state validation, the full participant list is shared among all participants and validated against all subsequent transactions.
+Private state validation shares the full participant list among all participants, and validates against all subsequent transactions.
 Transactions sent to a subset of participants fail.